docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.rst

   ``onShow`` and ``onClose``.
 - Button, RadioButton, and Checkbox controls generate events when the user clicks within the control bounds.
 To handle the event, define a callback function for :ref:`control-event-onclick`.
-- EditText, Scrollbar, and Slider controls generate events when the content or value changes-that is, when the user types into an edit field, or moves the scroll or slider indicator.
+- EditNumber, EditText, Scrollbar, and Slider controls generate events when the content or value changes-that is, when the user types into an edit field, or moves the scroll or slider indicator.
 To handle these events, define callback functions for :ref:`control-event-onchange` and :ref:`control-event-onchanging`.
 - ListBox, DropDownList, and TreeView controls generate events whenever the selection in the list changes.
 To handle the event, define a callback function for :ref:`control-event-onchange`.